MaterializeInc/terraform-provider-materialize/docs/resources/source_kafka.md

 Optional:

 - `alias` (String) Specify an alias for the value decoding errors column, to use an alternative name for the error column.
+If not specified, the column name will be `error`.
 - `enabled` (Boolean) Enable inline value decoding errors.